IATI/iati-d-portal-docs/docs/getting_started.rst

 Once your search query is ready, you can click "Explore Results" to view the activities.

-At the top right of your results pages you can use the settings options to alter the currency, language, 12 month period your results are displayed in.
+You can use the settings options at the top right to change the currency, language, and 12-month period your results are displayed in.

 Downloading Results
 -------------------

-You results page will include summary figures and table previews.
+Your results page will include summary figures and table previews.
 If click on any of these you will be presented with a table, with a CSV download button at the top right.

 Location data can also be downloaded from heatmaps into a CSV file.